 Our Spotlight on Flex showcases professionals from member organizations who exemplify personal and professional success while working a flexible schedule.
 Their stories illustrate the long-term benefits that flexible schedules offer to both individuals and organizations.

-Diversity & Flexibility Alliance: How have you made flexibility a priority and a success with your career?
-How has the firm supported this?
+DFA: How have you made flexibility a priority and a success with your schedule?